zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-All the pentagon H3 indexes at the specified resolution
+All the pentagon H3 indexes at the specified resolution.

 # Operators
 ## B-tree operators